enokby/smsghapi-csharp/README.md

 ------------

 <p>To use the this library, just download the directory "Smsgh" and all
-of its contents from this repository and add it to your project.</p>

-<p>Please have a look at the Demo.cs file for further details.</p>
+of its contents from this repository and add it to your project.
+Please have a look at the Demo.cs file for further details.</p>